kgeorgieva/cilib.github.com/docs/user/clustering-psos.md

 determines whether a change has occurred in the dataset.

 - IterationBasedChangeDetectionStrategy: This is a change detection strategy that is based on the number iterations that have been completed.
-The user sets the iterationOfChange parameter to the frequency of change and if iterationOfChange number of iterations have passed since the previous change, then a change has occurred.
+The user sets the iterationModulus parameter to the frequency of change and if iterationModulus number of iterations have passed since the previous change, then a change has occurred.

 - Validity Indexes: